olipratt/swagger-conformance/examples/readme.md

 ## Custom Data Types

-`swaggerconformance` supports generating values for [all the standard datatypes from the OpenAPI schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types), however you might have defined your own more specific ones and want to generate instances of them to get more thorough testing of valid inputs to your API.
+`swaggerconformance` supports generating values for [all the standard datatypes from the OpenAPI schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types).
+However you might have defined your own more specific ones and want to generate instances of them to get more thorough testing of valid inputs to your API.

 ### Example